 Barbara Tuchman wrote history in the great American tradition of Parkman, Turner, Nevins, Commager, Schlesinger, and Woodward.
 She was of that company but she was more.
 She broke the bounds of continents and centuries.
 She caught the spirit of Stilwell in China so exactly that it was hard to believe she had not followed the Burma road over the hump to Kunming and on to Chongqing.
 She was two years old when Sir Edward Grey mused that the lights were going out all over Europe but she wrote of that terminal moment as if she had stood at his side.

 The scope of Barbara Tuchman’s mind had no boundaries.
 Her first major work resembled a detective story.
-She pieced out the secret background of a forged diplomatic document in The Zimmerman telegram—a document which caused American diplomacy to stumble in World War I.
+She pieced out the secret background of a forged diplomatic document in The Zimmerman Telegram—a document which caused American diplomacy to stumble in World War I.

 To Barbara Tuchman history was interplay of lights and shadows, tragedy and triumph.
 She presented gripping stories with meticulous scholarship.
 Twenty-five years after it was buried in the diplomatic files, Barbara Tuchman plucked out a plum—a wartime proposal by Mao Zedong and Zhou Enlai to come to Washington and talk about setting up a postwar relationship, something like what we had with the Philippines.
 It never got to Roosevelt before he died.
 Harry Truman was never told.

 She wrote history in the grand manner in a time when clerks were trying to program Clio to a didactic meter.
 She was dedicated to finding out the truth, finding out why it was the truth and what it meant for the future.
-Nothing she treated was more dramatic than her study of the medieval plague.
+Nothing she treated was more dramatic than her study of the mediaeval plague.
 She saw the Black Death as a metaphor of the nuclear danger—a civilization living under peril of instant physical annihilation.
 How did people feel?
 How did it change their lives?

 She studied the parallels between the minds of the decision maker in times past and compared them with the minds and decisions which lay behind the Vietnam War.
 The parallelity was founded, she felt certain, on ignorance and prejudice.